SERG-Delft/desosa2019/chapters/pytorch/index.md

 ### System Scope and Responsibilities

 Pytorch has its trace of development of its scope and responsibilties.
-In the <a href="https://pytorch.org/blog/the-road-to-1_0/">Roadmap to Pytorch 1.0</a>, the Pytorch team has described their thoughts on the scope of Pytorch 1.0 compared with Pytorch 0.2, 0.3 and 0.4.
+In the [Roadmap to Pytorch 1.0](https://pytorch.org/blog/the-road-to-1_0/), the Pytorch team has described their thoughts on the scope of Pytorch 1.0 compared with Pytorch 0.2, 0.3 and 0.4.
 We can learn from their thoughts and define the scope and responsibilities of Pytorch as follows:
 1. Tensor computation (like NumPy) with strong GPU acceleration
 2. Deep neural networks built on a tape-based autograd system
 3. Support for wide AI uses